hyosung11/Launch-School/Courses/journal.md

 10:05 Just finished Easy 6 > 8.
 Sequence Count.

 11:48 Time to go to PT.
 I can't figure out what's wrong with my code for "Reversed Array".

+14:20 I finished Easy 6 with a few minutes left to spare from yesterday's plan.
+Wow, I did 12 problems in 24 hours.
+That's great and means I'm getting better and faster at solving problems.